 2017 was the hardest year of my professional and personal life.

-The company that I had built with my best friend had declining revenue, our investors were suspicious of our future, and all indicators from the market were telling us that we should fold.
-We had an offer, albeit an awful one, by a similar consumer company to acquire us and their negotiation tactics were beyond Machiavellian.
+Soapbox—the company that I had built with my best friend—had declining revenue, our investors were doubtful about the future of the company, and all indicators from the market were telling us that we should fold.
+We had a terrible offer from a company to acquire us, and its negotiation tactics were beyond Machiavellian.
 Oh, and we had to lay off half of our staff to preserve cash.

-I believe one can foster Grit.
-It isn’t a born with quality.
-Think of a time where you confronted a challenge and bear the burden to overcome and nurture that resilience.
-One does not need to be egotistic to have Grit.
-They just need confidence in the ability to see something through.
-That is built through experience.
+I believe that it's possible to foster Grit.
+It's not a born quality.
+Think of a time when you confronted a challenge and bore the burden to overcome it and nurtured that resilience.
+You don't need to be egotistical to have grit.
+You just need confidence in your ability to see something through.
+That confidence is built through experience.

-Seek to build your reservoir of Grit.
-For the depth of that wellspring will bring you success.
+Seek to build your reservoir of grit: The depth of that wellspring will bring you success.

-Our company is now 16x larger than where we were in 2017 with a healthy profit.
-Grit is what got us here and will continue to propel us forward.
+Our company is now 16 times larger than it was in 2017.
+Grit is what got us here—and grit will continue to propel us forward.